-I want us to shift that mindset for a moment.
-I'm doing to borrow a bit from another IA theorist, Andrew Hinton.
+But let's shift that mindset for a moment.
+I'm going to borrow a bit from another IA theorist, Andrew Hinton.
 He said:

-You're navigating when you're looking for information on the website.
-But I'm also navigating when you're just scrolling on social media, when you read about something, when you ask someone else to explain something to you.
+You are navigating when you're looking for information on the website.
+But you're also navigating when you're just scrolling on social media, when you read about something, when you ask someone else to explain something to you, when you call up customer service for help getting health insurance.
+"My health insurer's website just had a big update that made it a lot more navigable...that's great!